-The core of our technology comprises a high performance kernel-mode MITM TCP/IP stack driver which processes network traffic at Ethernet, IPv4/IPv6, TCP/UDP, and even HTTP layers without bringing it into the user-mode.
+The core of our technology comprises a high performance kernel-mode man-in-the-middle (MITM) TCP/IP stack driver which processes network traffic at Ethernet, IPv4/IPv6, TCP/UDP, and even HTTP layers without bringing it into the user-mode.
 Why a kernel-mode driver?
 For networking specialists this makes a perfect sense.

 This is what is usually going on according to the standard traffic processing pattern.
 All network traffic arriving to a computer is captured by a hardware network card then passed into the kernel-mode of an operating system.
 The kernel-mode is the fastest part of the operating system which executes before anything else.
 Here, the operating system performs its own network traffic processing and directs the traffic to the user-mode.
 The user-mode is where all of the programs like web-browsers, Email clients, and others work.
 User-mode programs receive the network traffic from the kernel-mode, perform some operations, and send replies.
 The reply traffic then goes from the user-mode back into the kernel-mode and then goes to a network card that sends it over the wire.
 There are so many links in this chain, and each has its impact on performance.